brbsix/subsystem/README.rst

 This script is intended to be a one-stop-shop for batch preparing freshly downloaded video files for use with subtitles.

 The tool can be used from the command-line but is ideal for use via GUI file managers (i.e. Thunar Custom Actions).
-With a single click of several video files: prompt to rename files, download the best subtitle file available (displaying a popup notification upon failure), then open a terminal window to scan and remove advertising (via subnuker).
+With a single click of several video files: prompt to rename files, download the best subtitle file available (displaying a popup notification upon failure), then open a terminal window to scan and remove advertising (via ``subnuker``).

+If you are used to downloading subtitles with other tools, you are in for a surprise.
+Not only does it pack a wicked set of features, but it makes full use your processor to download subtitles in parallel... superfast.

 Installation